-ENVS 440-(2-6) Internship May be repeated for credit (maximum six credit hours).
+ENVS 440-(2-6) Internship This course may be repeated for credit (maximum 6 credit hours).
+This course is graded on a PASS/FAIL basis.

-ENVS 480-3 Environmental and Sustainability Studies

-Senior Seminar This seminar course serves as the 'capstone' course for the Environmental and Sustainability Studies degrees and provides multiple opportunities to synthesize and deepen the knowledge gained over the course of the degree.
+ENVS 480-3 Environmental and Sustainability Studies Senior Seminar This seminar course serves as the 'capstone' course for the Environmental and Sustainability Studies degrees and provides multiple opportunities to synthesize and deepen the knowledge gained over the course of the degree.
 The course assists the student in translating knowledge into professional practice, with attention paid to governance, advocacy, policy-making, leadership, and activism.
 Topics, formats and activities are tailored to cohort and individual interests and goals, as appropriate.